AdrienCastex/HTML5-Canvas-Path-Creator/README.md

 ## Rebuild

 If you wish to clone the project and make your own changes, you will be able to recompile the TS file with `npm run build`, or `npm run dev`.
-Be sure to have `typescript` (`npm i -g typescript`) and the dependencies (`npm i`) installed.
+Be sure to have the dependencies (`npm i`) installed.